nickyiliwang0000/h/css/css-grids.md

   grid-template-rows: 150px 300px;
 }
 ```
-Not only can use both pixel values and percentages, but we also have another unit of measurement available.
+Not only can we use both pixel values and percentages, but we also have another unit of measurement available.

 ## Creating space between grid items